Vienna porcelain: Characteristics

 Chief modellers included Johann Joseph Niedermeyer, working from 1747 to 1784, and Anton Grassi from 1778 to 1807, who was sent to study classical remains in Rome for several months in 1792.
 Neither quite achieved the charm of the light-hearted genre figures of other factories.
 Like Meissen and other German factories, some Vienna pieces were decorated by outside painters, or Hausmalers.

 A new director, Konrad von Sorgenthal, took over during a financial crisis in 1784 and changed the style of wares, following the fashion for Neoclassicism and taking some influence from Sèvres.
 Bright colours, extensive use of gold, and very detailed painting characterize the style, and set the typical Vienna style for decades to come.
 Another Neoclassical fashion in porcelain which Vienna embraced was the biscuit porcelain figure.
 Many pieces of tableware, especially cups with saucers, were now essentially made for display in porcelain cabinets, rather than use.

 Sorgenthal employed painters known in other media: Anton Kothgasser (1769–1851) was also a painter of glass, and Moritz Michael Daffinger (1790–1849), the son of a painter for the factory, worked for them until 1809, before concentrating on painting portrait miniatures.

+After Sorgenthal, Matthias Niedermayer assumed the role of director at the factory.
+During this time, the factory maintained its production of wares in the Neo-classical style.
+However, in the 1830s, there was a shift towards heavier and rounded shapes.
+Painters at the factory continued to decorate with recreations of Old Masters and original botanical, topographical, and Classical compositions.
+Nevertheless, the overall decoration became less elaborate, and there was a decline in the quality of execution.

 The quality of wares was in decline by the late 1820s, when unsuccessful attempts began to revive the factory by producing cheaper wares from lower-quality materials, decorators paid on piecework, and some use of printed transfer.
 All were counter-productive, and production continued to reduce, although some high-quality pieces were produced until the end.

 Some moulds and undecorated fired "blanks" were bought by other factories, including Herend, and added to the considerable volume of imitations, "replicas" and downright forgeries that have copied Vienna porcelain.
 Other genuine Vienna pieces had their decoration scraped off to be repainted in a more elaborate style.

 Marks

 No marks were used before the Imperial takeover in 1744, after which a "beehive-shaped shield" was used, either in blue or impressed.
-In 1783 the impressed date mark was introduced, beginning with "83", then running from "801" for 1801.
+In 1783 the impressed date mark was introduced, beginning with "83", the last two digits were impressed.
+Then running from "801" for 1801 the last three digits of the year were impressed.
 Painters, and the turners responsible for the body, can often be identified by the numbers they were given, which were added to the underside of pieces to ensure they were paid for the right pieces.